zhengnow/measfun/README.md

 # measfun
-Evaluate and summarize measures of accuracy and agreement, for independe and clustered data.
+To summarize the measures of accuracy and to assess agreement, for independent or clustered data.